jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 Computer Science is a hard science.
 Its closest hard-science cousin would be mathematics.

-**Don't be rattled when the types of problems you learned to solve in academia are rarely the types of problems you'll encounter in your career.** Disorentation is typical, and we all have to make the adjustment.
+**Don't be rattled when the types of problems you learned to solve in academia are rarely the types of problems you'll encounter in your career.** Disorientation is typical, and we all have to make the adjustment.

 ## Software Engineering Problems
 Software Engineering addresses vaguely defined problems with fuzzier scope/domain that do tend to change over time.